New Traffic Pattern IN EFFECT| Click for Details

 The Project

-Improvements to Route 37 will be made in two separate projects that will rehabilitate or replace 22 bridges and make safety and congestion improvements in this critical east-west freeway in central Rhode Island, linking the cities of Cranston and Warwick, major retail, office and residential areas, Interstate highways and Rhode Island T.F.
+Improvements to Route 37 will be made in three separate projects that will rehabilitate or replace 27 bridges and make safety and congestion improvements in this critical east-west freeway in central Rhode Island, linking the cities of Cranston and Warwick, major retail, office and residential areas, Interstate highways and Rhode Island T.F.
 Green International Airport.
-With a daily traffic count of 42,000 vehicles, Route 37 is one of the state's busiest corridors..
+With a daily traffic count of 42,000 vehicles, Route 37 is one of the state's busiest corridors.

-We are grateful for the efforts of Rhode Island’s Congressional delegation in securing a $20 million TIGER grant for Phase 1 and a $21 million BUILD grant for Phase 2 to make these improvements possible.
+We are grateful for the efforts of the Rhode Island's Congressional delegation in securing a $20 million TIGER grant for Phase 1, and a $21 million BUILD grant for Phase 2, and a $25 Million RAISE grant for Phase 3 to make these improvements possible.

 Phase 1 – Bridge Group 51A

-The first project is underway now, and involves preservation, major rehabilitation, and/or reconstruction of 15 bridge structures between Route 1 (Post Road) in Warwick and the Pontiac Avenue interchange in Cranston.
+The first contract involves preservation, major rehabilitation, and/or reconstruction of 15 bridge structures between U.S. Route 1 (Post Road) in Warwick and the Pontiac Avenue interchange in Cranston.
 Six of these bridges are structurally deficient.
 Four of them will be replaced and the other two will be rehabilitated.

 Phase 2 – Bridge Group 51B and the Cranston Canyon